This page gathers the outcomes of and facts about the PARSEME shared task on automatic identification of verbal MWEs (VMWEs).

 - Communication tools: mailing lists, git issue tracker, websites

 - PARSEME gathered a large group of highly motivated contributors.

-- After the end of PARSEME action late April 2017, future activities of this community, extended to a larger international context, will be coordinated by the SIGLEX-MWE section.
+- After the end of PARSEME action late April 2017, future activities of this community, extended to a larger international context, have been be coordinated by the SIGLEX-MWE section.
 New members are welcome to the section.
-They may join by subscribing to the section's mailing list.
+They may subscribe by following the 2 steps:

 - joining SIGLEX by via the web form (the MWE section should be selected)